consoledotdev/home/content/tools/server-monitoring.md

 customize what is displayed, or just pick from the UI.
 Various chart types are supported and data can be visualized based on tags, aggregation functions, metric attributes and time ranges.
-All graphs can be shared on dashboards or in Datadog's built-in incident management system.
+All graphs can be shared on dashboards or in Datadog's built-in incident management product.

 {{< close-div >}}